blocky/adlr/README.md

 Due to recent errors in PR merges to the main branch, *all PR's must initially merge into the* **develop branch**, **checked for bugs**, *then a PR merging* **develop's** *changes into* **main**

 ### Squash Merging
 We use squash merging for PR's.
-Therefore, not all of your commits are required to pass testing **besides your the last commit**
+Therefore, not all of your commits are required to pass testing **besides the last commit**